State lawmakers near deal to increase state shared revenue to Racine County communities | Racine County Eye

-Assembly Speaker Robin Vos (R-Rochester) and Racine County Executive Jonathan Delagrave were part of a press conference Thursday, April 27, to announce that state lawmakers are close to a deal that would return millions of dollars to Racine County communities through state shared revenue.
+Assembly Speaker Robin Vos (R-Rochester) and Racine County Executive Jonathan Delagrave were part of a press conference on Thursday, April 27, to announce that state lawmakers are close to a deal that would return millions of dollars to Racine County communities through a 10% increase in state shared revenue.

-This means the battle over how much tax money flows state to county and municipal coffers may see more funding for key services like fire and police protection have suffered.

-Shared revenue is a system of funding that provides state money to local governments in Wisconsin.
-It is one of the largest sources of revenue for County and municipal governments.

 “We will have a greater ability to fund services that are important to the residents of Racine County,” Delagrave said during his turn at the microphone.
 “This is a big step in helping pay for critical needs like child protective services, mental health, drug and alcohol treatment, and making sure deputies responding to dangerous situations have the equipment they need.”

+This is already money the state collects, and with a state budget surplus of nearly $7 billion, Evers and Vos appear to be somewhat on the same page.

+Under both proposals, Racine County and its municipalities could see an extra $30 to $35 million on top of the $150 to $175 million a year the county receives from the state.
+Racine County does not collect any additional sales tax on top of the state sales tax, according to the state Department of Revenue.

-Vos and Delagrave appeared on stage with Milwaukee Mayor Cavalier Johnson, Milwaukee County Executive David Crowley, and other elected officials from counties across south and central Wisconsin at the Wisconsin Center.
-At the center of the announcement was a deal that Delagrave described as 98% done that returns annual 10% increases to municipalities to pay for services like police, fire, and EMS and to address infrastructure like roads.
+Vos and Delagrave appeared on stage with Milwaukee Mayor Cavalier Johnson, Milwaukee County Executive David Crowley, and other elected officials from counties across south and central Wisconsin at the Wisconsin Center in Milwakuee.
+At the center of the announcement was a deal that returns annual 10% increases to municipalities to pay for services like police, fire, and EMS and to address infrastructure like roads.

+Delagrave said based on his discussions with lawmakers, the bill could potentially head to Gov. Evers’ desk by the end of the summer.
+Vos said he thinks the deal is about 98% done.

 While the City of Milwaukee and Milwaukee County have rules that govern how they spend their money, Racine County has different parameters, Delagrave said after the press conference.